 Tax-saving using ISAs…

 ISAs are the perennial tax-saving favourite.
 You don’t need to mention ISAs in your tax returns, nor declare any income or growth from them.
-A couple can have one each (plus Junior ISAs for any children), and you get a new tax-free investment allowance every year.
+A couple can have an ISA of every kind each (plus Junior ISAs for any children), and you get a new tax-free investment allowance every year.
 But your allowance doesn't roll over – it's use-it-or-lose-it.
 So:

 - If you can afford to, use your full annual ISA allowance of £15,240 before 5 April.
 You can’t carry any unused allowance into the next tax year.

 For stocks and shares ISAs, this does not mean you have to make all your investment decisions on the spot.
-You can fund your account now with cash and decide on make your investments later, as long as you've paid in the amount to your ISA account by midnight on Tuesday 5 to secure your 2015/16 allowance.
+You can fund your account now with cash and make your investments later, as long as you've paid in the amount to your ISA account by midnight on Wednesday 5 to secure your 2016/17 allowance.

 - Use the “Bed & ISA” trick to shelter existing investments from future tax